ThatXliner/aioudp/README.md

 - [WebSockets](https://websockets.readthedocs.io/en/stable/), a library for Python to interact with WebSockets.
 Its API heavily inspired the design of AioUDP.
 - [QUIC](https://en.wikipedia.org/wiki/QUIC), a faster protocol similar to TCP, built on UDP.
 - [AioQUIC](https://github.com/aiortc/aioquic), the Python implementation of QUIC.

+## License

+Copyright © 2021, Bryan Hu

+This project is licensed under the [GNU GPL v3+](https://github.com/ThatXliner/aioudp/blob/main/LICENSE.txt).

+In short, this means you can do anything with it (distribute, modify, sell) but if you were to publish your changes, you must make the source code and build instructions readily available.

+If you are a company using this project and want an exception, email me at [thatxliner@gmail.com](mailto:thatxliner@gmail.com) and we can discuss.